waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IX.
 Strategic Reassessment (Post-Reflection)
 - **Conclusion:** My repeated attempts to solve the eastern boulder puzzle on Victory Road 2F have failed due to a high random encounter rate and critically low party health.
 My assumption that I could safely traverse the map was incorrect.
 - **New Directive:** The immediate priority is no longer the puzzle, but the survival and recovery of my party.
 I must retreat from Victory Road and heal at the Indigo Plateau Pokémon Center.
 Only then can I return to address the system's puzzle directive with a viable team.
-- **Victory Road 2F (Agent Failure):** The `puzzle_strategist_agent`'s plan to use the southern boulder at (8, 15) has failed.
-The path right is blocked by an impassable tile at (9, 16).
+- **Victory Road 2F (Agent Failure - Turn 120163):** The `puzzle_strategist_agent`'s plan to use the southern boulder at (8, 15) failed.
+The agent's proposed path to push the boulder to (9, 16) was blocked by an impassable tile at (9, 16).
+This confirms the agent can hallucinate invalid paths.
 The boulder is now trapped at (8, 16).
-The agent has proven unreliable for this puzzle.